MailTape/MailTape-v1/_posts/2017-07-30-Emanative.md

 ## Burnt Sugar Arkestra - If There's A Hell Below
 _Sanjay_: **"**Yet another of my favourite [Constellation](http://cstrecords.com/)-associated artists to feature on MailTape, [Matana](http://www.matanaroberts.com/) works in myriad contexts and mediums, including improvisation, dance, poetry and theatre.
 This was an idea from [Meshell Ndegeocello](http://www.meshell.com/) and Matana is joined by Jahi Lake on the drums alongside spoken word artist, Staceyann Chin, who provides the brilliant words.**"**

-<p id="outroduction">That's it for this morning!
+<p id="outroduction">That's it for this morning.
 Thanks to [Emanative](https://twitter.com/emanative) for his grooving selections and to [William Girault](http://williamgirault.com/) for this episode's illustration.
 Pray for sun/rain (whichever you need most)!</p>